Biden impeachment inquiry: What we know about the case

 The justice department investigated the claim for eight months during the Trump administration, but ultimately abandoned its probe due to "insufficient evidence".

-Mr Zlochevsky later rebutted the claim and said that he had no contact with Joe Biden or any of his staff members and that Mr Biden never helped him or the company while serving as vice-president, according to a transcript of an interview released by Democratic Representative Jamie Raskin.
+Mr Zlochevsky later rebutted the claim and said that he had had no contact with Joe Biden or any of his staff members and that Mr Biden had never helped him or the company while serving as vice-president, according to a transcript of an interview released by Democratic Representative Jamie Raskin.

 In his testimony, Mr Archer also said that he was unaware of any such payments.